D4BF4/SE1_Final_Project/se1_project/README.rst

 Final project for SE1.
-Simple game that is accessible to the visually impaired.
+A simple game that is accessible to the visually impaired.

 * Free software: GNU General Public License v3